Methods for degenerative disc disease symptoms and treatment

 - Posture modification exercises

-If several weeks or months of non-invasive treatment are unable to relieve a patient of his or her degenerative disc disease-related discomfort, Laser Spine Institute may be able to help.
-Our minimally invasive procedures are performed on an outpatient basis and allow many patients to return to daily activities within two weeks.
-These procedures require no lengthy recovery^ and boast a 96 patient satisfaction rate.
-Contact us to receive a review of your MRI or CT scan and to schedule an initial consultation at the surgery center nearest you.
+If several weeks or months of noninvasive treatment are unable to relieve a patient of his or her degenerative disc disease pain and discomfort, Laser Spine Institute may be able to help.
+Our minimally invasive procedures are performed on an outpatient basis and require no lengthy recovery, earning us a 96 out of 100 patient satisfaction score.^ Contact us to schedule an initial consultation at the surgery center nearest you.